sswam/ai/blog/posts/usb-charger/usb-charger.md

 ---
-title: 'The Saga of the USB Charger'
+title: "The Saga of the USB Charger"
-date: '2023-05-17'
+date: "2023-05-17"
-categories: ['bash', 'linux']
+categories: ["bash", "linux"]
-description: 'A tale of how a humble Linux user, with the help of two AIs, navigated the treacherous waters of bash scripting, regex parsing, and power management to charge a phone."
+description: "A tale of how a humble Linux user, with the help of two AIs, navigated the treacherous waters of bash scripting, regex parsing, and power management to charge a phone."
 ---

 # Once Upon a Time...